-The Orange Habanero is said to originate from the Yucatan Peninsula of Mexico.
+The Orange Habanero chilli is thought to originate from the Yucatan Peninsula of Mexico.

-The bright orange fruits are anywhere from 20 to 30 times hotter than jalapeno's.
-Their bright colour and intense fiery heat are the classic ingredients in the Caribbean and South American barbecue meat marinades and pastes.
-This chilli is would also be a great choice for a hot sauce or as a spicy chilli powder.
+The pods are around 20 to 30 times hotter than jalapeno's.
+Their bright colour and intense fiery heat are the classic ingredients in popular Caribbean and South American barbecue meat marinades and pastes.
+This chilli lends itself well to making hot sauces or as a spicy chilli powder.

 Heat Level: Hot